Updated: December 13, 2019

 Discussion: The Trustees directed TRS Executive Director Dick Ingram to inform TRS members, organized labor, legislators and other government officials that growing state budget deficits could lead to insolvency for TRS unless meaningful changes are made in the current pension funding mechanism.
 For TRS, there are five key elements to “meaningful” pension reform.

-According to projections from the Governor’s Office of Management and Budget, the state’s budget deficit is approximately $3.2 billion in fiscal year 2019 and its backlog of unpaid bills total $15 billion.
-Pension costs are expected to continue to grow from $8.5 billion in FY 2019 to $19.1 billion by FY 2045.
+According to projections, the state’s budget deficit could be as much as $1.3 billion in fiscal year 2020 and its backlog of unpaid bills total $6 billion.
+Pension costs are expected to continue to grow from $9.2 billion in FY 2020 to $19.1 billion by FY 2045.

 Prior to 2012, TRS always operated under the assumption that state government would follow the law and make its entire annual payment to the System.
 But for the last several years, given the position of state finances, this assumption is no longer a certainty.
 State officials continue to find ways to reduce its annual contribution.

 Sample “stress test” scenarios calculated in 2017 show that if the state continues to reduce its annual contribution to TRS in the future and investment returns are less than estimated, under a worst-case option TRS would become insolvent in 2036 when benefit obligations would exceed assets.
 Under the best-case option, TRS “treads water” indefinitely with less than 60 percent of the assets needed to pay its long–term obligations.

 In order to keep TRS solvent over the long–term, the TRS trustees have said that meaningful reform of pension financing must be enacted to better balance expected revenues and anticipated benefit costs.

 For the TRS trustees, the five key elements to pension reform are: